cseanburns/electronic_resource_mgmt/src/02-desperately-seeking-erm-librarian.md

 is that more technology has moved to the cloud.
 What this means is that we rely less on onsite servers, where those servers might be managed by library IT (or other IT).
-This requires different types of technological skills and suggests that conceptual knowledge
+Switching from local IT infrastructure to cloud based IT infrastructure requires different types of technological skills and suggests that conceptual knowledge is paramount.
-(e.g., the kind that we tend to focus on in library schools) is paramount.
 (This is my opinion, but it's based on years of doing and teaching systems administration work.)